 Meanwhile, a rat study found that it had a toxic effect on healthy cells (

+Notably, these were animal and cell studies looking at the effects of very concentrated doses of benzyl isothiocyanate.
 More research is needed to understand how the benzyl isothiocyanate found in a single serving of papaya seeds could affect human health.

 Papaya seeds are highly nutritious, and their extracts have been associated with a number of health benefits, including cancer prevention and kidney protection.

 High doses may cause side effects, but these issues can easily be avoided by moderating your intake and sticking to a few servings per day.

 Next time you slice open a papaya, be sure to enjoy both the delicious flesh and powerful seeds nestled inside to take advantage of the full range of health benefits this fruit has to offer.